Corporate governance: Models

 Different models of corporate governance differ according to the variety of capitalism in which they are embedded.
 The Anglo-American "model" tends to emphasize the interests of shareholders.
 The coordinated or multistakeholder model associated with Continental Europe and Japan also recognizes the interests of workers, managers, suppliers, customers, and the community.
 A related distinction is between market-oriented and network-oriented models of corporate governance.

 Continental Europe (two-tier board system)

 Some continental European countries, including Germany, Austria, and the Netherlands, require a two-tiered board of directors as a means of improving corporate governance.
 In the two-tiered board, the executive board, made up of company executives, generally runs day-to-day operations while the supervisory board, made up entirely of non-executive directors who represent shareholders and employees, hires and fires the members of the executive board, determines their compensation, and reviews major business decisions.

-Germany, in particular, is known for its practice of co-determination, founded on the German Codetermination Act of 1976, in which workers are granted seats on the board as stakeholders, separate from the seats accruing to shareholder equity.
+Germany, in particular, is known for its practice of co-determination, established under the German Codetermination Act of 1976, through which workers are granted seats on corporate boards as stakeholders, separate from those allocated to shareholder equity.